MAE Graduate Students

 The recommended application deadlines for Priority Consideration for admission, assistantships, and fellowships are March 1st for Fall admission and August 1st for Spring admission.
-A completed application includes completion of the online application and receipt of all required test scores, Letters of Recommendation, and other requested materials.
+A completed application includes completion of the online application and electronic receipt of all required test scores, Letters of Recommendation, and other requested materials.

 To apply, complete the online application which can be found on the Graduate College Web site.
 All correspondence regarding your application is done directly through the Graduate College.

 International Students: In order to receive your I-20 in a timely manner, we suggest your online application, application fee and all materials be submitted by March 1st for Fall admission consideration and August 1st for Spring admission consideration.

 - Degree from accredited college or university